pinetops/postgrex_alloydb/README.md

 ## CI Status

-CI/CD pipeline configured with Google Cloud Build for automated testing.
+CI/CD pipeline configured with Google Cloud Build for automated testing on every push and PR.

 ## License